Last updated in November 2023.

 Kviku Finance Management

+For investors in the digital lending market, portfolio history can be everything.
+Kviku fails to publish past statistical loan performance or any deeper insights to the current loan portfolio.
+Kviku Finance is still a fledgling branch of the Kviku Group, but the company appear profitable.
 The company’s assets grew almost fourfold across 2020, with steady growth across numerous metrics.
 Looking slightly broader, CAGR across loans provided grew 124% from 2017-2021; with a total of $158.9 million loans issued in 2021.